-The temperature of the Level-1 FPU is the one of the main driver for the instrument overall performances as most of the load into the Level-0 and 300-mK (for the cooler evaporator) and therefore their performances are highly dependent on the SOB/FPU temperature.

-The main requirement applicable to the SPIRE Level-1 is therefore to have the SOB/FPU running as cold as possible and a nominal temperature interface of 3.7K as been agreed as a goal with the Herschel cryostat as described in table 8.2.1.
+The temperature of the Level-1 FPU is the one of the main driver of the instrument overall thermal performances as most of the load going into the Level-0 and the 300-mK stage (or the cooler evaporator) are highly dependent on the SOB/FPU temperature.
+The main requirement is therefore to have the SPIRE SOB/FPU running as cold as possible and a nominal L1 interface temperature of 3.7K has been agreed as a goal with the Herschel cryostat as described in table 8.2.1.

 Note: The larger the load going into the Herschel Level-1 ventline, the warmer the cryostat Level-1 interface will run.
-The total instrument heat load to the Level-1 ventline must therefore be kept at a minimum as below 13mW.
+The total instrument heat load to the Level-1 ventline must therefore be kept to a minimum and below 13mW.